north-road/slyr/docs/src/user_guide/tools.md

 Converts an ESRI LYR file to a QGIS style XML file that can be additionally be used in other applications.
-For QGIS, you can use the XML to load into the style manager, which is handy to port over standardised symbology used in workflows.
+For QGIS, you can use the XML to load into the style manager, which is handy to port over standardized symbology used in workflows.

 ![ESRI LYR to QGIS XML](../images/lyr-xml.png)